RedHatInsights/cloud-connector/README.md

-TALK TO LINDANI:

-- MQTT connection recorder will be a separate pod...that's its only job
-- MQTT message sender will be a separate pod
-- later on we can implement queueing"

-- connection checks
-  - level 1 and level 3 connection checks is fine for now
 - do we need a ping that is above the MQTT message but below and application level ping?
   - No ping needed at this point
 - what about different topics for different "types" of connections?
 Would that help with the load??
 - change "in" topic to "status"??
   - only watch "status" for connection state
   - watch "in" later on for bi-directional communication
-- do we need the sender and recipient in the messages?
-  - i don't think so...we did in the receptor days because it was not point-to-point

 # Cloud Connector